What are tax credits?

 If your payment is late, contact the tax credit helpline.

-What I'm overpaid by HMRC?
+What if I'm overpaid by HMRC?

 Sometimes, people receiving tax credit payments are paid too much by HMRC.